workingDog/pochi/README.md

 The **Pochi Presenter** App for iOS costs **USD $4.99** and will soon be available from the [Apple Store]().
 This **Pochi Presenter** App includes the **Pochi Viewer** App.

-### Pochi Presenter for iOS-12 is in testing phase, you can download it here for free
+### Pochi Presenter and Pochi Viewer for iOS-12 are in testing phase, you can download them here for free
 ### [Pochi Presenter iOS App download](https://testflight.apple.com/join/lQd6A4aS)

 ### [Pochi Viewer iOS App download](https://testflight.apple.com/join/0pQvqqsi)